THE REUTERS TV WEEKEND DAYBOOK

 10 a.m. -- FAREED ZAKARIA GPS (CNN):

-An interview with Rep. Adam Schiff (R-Calif.), chairman of the House Intelligence Committee and a member on the House Select Committee to Investigate the January 6th Attack on the U.S. Capitol.
+An interview with Rep. Jamie Raskin (D-Md.), a member of the House Select Committee to Investigate the January 6th Attack on the United States Capitol.

 11 a.m. -- MEDIA BUZZ (FOX NEWS):

 The guests are: Democratic strategist Laura Fink, founder of Rebelle Communications; Emily Jashinsky, culture editor at The Federalist; Robby Soave, senior editor at Reason magazine; Shannon Bream, who will become the new host of "FOX News Sunday" on September 11; FOX News chief Washington correspondent Mike Emanuel; and FOX News correspondent Gillian Turner.

 A taped interview with Ben Raines, author of "The Last Slave Ship: The True Story of How Clotilda Was Found, Her Descendants, and an Extraordinary Reckoning."
 [For a videolink, go to: https://www.c-span.org/video/?517456-1/qa-ben-raines#. ]

 The Reuters Weekend TV Daybook

 Saturday and Sunday